MathStPierre/curbside-cordova/README.md

   });

   /**
-   * Start a trip tracking the user pickup of "UNIQUE_TRACK_TOKEN" to the site identified by the "SITE_ID".
+   * Start a trip tracking the user pickup of "UNIQUE_TRACK_TOKEN" to the site identified by the "SITE_ID" for an time window when the user is expected to do the pickup.
 Call this
    * method when the application thinks its appropriate to start tracking the user eg. Order is ready to be picked up at
    * the site.
 This information is persisted across relaunch. toDate can be null.
    *